(Last Updated on : 22/10/2014)

 .
 This traditional dance is a dance of joy and invocation.
 Gaur Maria dance is quite popular during the occasion of marriage.

 It is a group dance and both male and female enthusiastically participate in this dance.
 The announcement or invitation for the dance is given by making sound with a bamboo

 trumpet or a horn.
 The men folk in the presence of flutes

 make their entry in the dancing arena.
 They are soon joined by the female dancers.

-The participants carry dancing sticks called Tirududi in their right hands and tap them according to the drumbeats.
+The participants carry dancing sticks called 'Tirududi' in their right hands and tap them according to the drumbeats.
 They perform in their own groups by the side of the male members.
 Sometimes, they also take the liberty to cross and re-cross in between the groups of male dancers and drummers

 By beating the drums, tossing of the horns and feathers of their headgears, as per the rising tempo, the men give the dance a wilder touch in appearance.
-The men with drums usually move in a circular direction with creating a variety of dancing patterns.
+The men with drums usually move in a circular direction by creating a variety of dancing patterns.
 In the bison dance, they attack one another and chase the female dancers.
 The Marias imitates a number of bison movements in the dance performance; most of them perform like frisky bulls, hurling wisps of grass into air, charging and tossing horns.
 This dance performance is engaged with chanting of many words in loud voice for inspiration in dancing.